New Hanover High School

 New Hanover High School is a high school in downtown Wilmington, North Carolina.
 New Hanover High is the oldest existing high school in Wilmington.
 It is a part of New Hanover County Schools.

 New Hanover is the most diverse high school in New Hanover County.
 The school's ethnicity is 50% Caucasian, 43% African American, 5% Hispanic, and 2% of other ethnic classification.
 The school has an enrollment of 1,721 students and a staff of 930.

 History

 The original school building was designed by William J. Wilkins.
 Construction started in 1920, and was completed in 1922.
 New Hanover High underwent a complete renovation at the start of the 21st century.

-On Aug.
-29, 2021, a student was shot and wounded and another student was arrested during a physical fight.

 Sports

-The tradition of Wildcat Athletics is exemplified in having won over 30 North Carolina High School Athletic Association (NCHSAA) State Championships: 14 boys basketball, 5 baseball, 4 football, 3 boys tennis, 3 softball, and 3 boys golf.
+The tradition of Wildcat Athletics is exemplified in having won over 30 North Carolina High School Athletic Association (NCHSAA) State Championships: 14 men's basketball, 5 baseball, 4 football, 3 men's tennis, 3 softball, and 3 men's golf.